som-snytt/psp-std/README.md

 because with knowledge that the sequence contains 1000 elements, it can infer that dropRight 11 followed by slice(7, 41) is the same as slice(7, 41), and ignore the drop.

-- **Indexed** is a random access sequence, similar to scala's Vector or an Array.
+- **Direct** is a random access sequence, similar to scala's Vector or an Array.
 It should never require more steps than Sized; it will often require many fewer.
 In this case, as is common, it requires exactly three, which means it is optimal in terms of operations performed.
 This is possible because psp's map is deterministic - the input collection and output collection must